top of page

 "A complete guide to playing with babies and young children" ~ Under Five Magazine

-Interactive Play with Playsongs Books and Audio for Babies and Toddlers
+Interactive Songs and Rhymes with Playsongs for Babies and Toddlers

 Peekaboo game